Sunday, November 24, 2024

 • We believe that Burlington is essentially built out.
 We believe that future growth in the housing inventory should be organic in nature.

-• We maintain that the City should actively promote the creation of affordable 2-and 3-bedroom properties by private developers.
-We believe that new developments throughout the City should be limited to eight storeys outside of the MTSA’s.
+• We maintain that the city should actively promote the creation of affordable 2-and 3-bedroom properties by private developers.
+We believe that new developments throughout the city should be limited to eight storeys outside of the MTSA’s.
 We support the move to build a variety of housing types including townhouses, bungalows, starter-sized homes, smaller duplexes, triplexes and quadplexes similar to what exists in communities such as Montreal.

-• We feel that the creation of additional high-rise condominiums should be rejected on the grounds that this type of accommodation has significant negative impacts on nearby residents, and is also antithetical to the housing needs of new homebuyers.
+• We believe that the creation of additional high-rise condominiums should be rejected on the grounds that this type of accommodation has significant negative impacts on nearby residents, and is also antithetical to the housing needs of new homebuyers.

-• We propose that the City should initiate a modular housing project such as the ones developed in Peterborough and the Region of Waterloo, to address the issue of homelessness.
+• We propose that the city should initiate a modular housing project such as the ones developed in Peterborough and the Region of Waterloo, to address the issue of homelessness.
 The target should be 50 homes.

 Stong Mayor Powers: